jannikmi/multivar_horner/paper/paper.md

 Let's consider the example multivariate polynomial in canonical form $p(x) = 5 + 1 x_1^3 x_2^1 + 2 x_1^2 x_3^1 + 3 x_1^1 x_2^1 x_3^1$.
 The polynomial $p$ is the sum of $4$ monomials, has dimensionality $3$ and can also be written as $p(x) = 5 x_1^0 x_2^0 x_3^0 + 1 x_1^3 x_2^1 x_3^0 + 2 x_1^2 x_2^0 x_3^1 + 3 x_1^1 x_2^1 x_3^1$.
 The coefficients of the monomials are $5$, $1$, $2$ and $3$ respectively.

-It is trivial but computationally expensive to represent this kind of formulation with matrices and vectors and to evaluate it in this way.
-In this particular case for example a polynomial evaluation would require 27 operations.
+From this formulation it is straight forward to represent a multivariate polynomial with a single vector of coefficients and one exponent matrix.
-Due to its simplicity this kind of formulation is being used for defining multivariate polynomials as input.
+Due to its simplicity and universality this kind of representation is being used for defining polynomials as input.
+It should be noted that this most trivial representation is computationally very expensive to evaluate.
+In this particular case for example a polynomial evaluation based on arrays would in total require 27 operations (exponentiations, multiplications and additions).

 The following code snipped shows how to use `multivar_horner` for computing a Horner factorisation of $p$ and evaluating $p$ at a point $x$:

 ```python